ksooooza/react-router-intro/README.md

 > Why does this happen?

-There are two ways to handle this: using the Switch component, or specifying `exact` on routes.
+We can handle this by specifying `exact` on routes.

 Let's look at our routes in `App.js` again: